AI-Hypercomputer/gpu-recipes/docs/configuring-environment-gke-a4.md

 ## Reserve capacity

-To ensure that your workloads have the A4 High GPU resources required for these instructions, you can create a [future reservation request](https://cloud.google.com/compute/docs/instances/future-reservations-overview).
+To ensure that your workloads have the A4 GPU resources required for these instructions, you can create a [future reservation request](https://cloud.google.com/compute/docs/instances/future-reservations-overview).
 With this request, you can reserve blocks of capacity for a defined duration in the future.
 At that date and time in the future, Compute Engine automatically